 We hope you never have cause to complain but sometimes we can get things wrong.
 We really value your feedback when we do as this helps us put things right, make improvements and stop it happening again.
 Keep reading for information on how to make a complaint.

 How to make a complaint

 If you’re already living with us, the best and quickest way to resolve your issue is to speak to a member of the Unite Students team at reception as we are likely to be able to resolve your issue there and then.
-Alternatively you can contact our National Contact Centre on 0300 303 8642.
+Alternatively you can contact our National Contact Centre.

-If you are not yet living with us, or you are a member of the general public, you can also call us on this number and we will take the details of your complaint and help resolve it.
+If you are not yet living with us, or you are a member of the general public, you can also contact us with details of your complaint and we will endeavour to help you.

 We really want to help resolve your problem quickly so when contacting us by email please provide us with the following information:

 - Unite Students ID (if you have one)

 - Contact details such as telephone number, email address and home address so that we can get back to you

 - Details of actions you have already taken, or anyone you have already spoken to

 What happens next?